jordansbenjamin/Kazoot_PyProject/README.md

 Add a note here that for the best possible experience, the terminal window needs to be larger than usual.

-7. Enjoy the game!
-It's important to note when you quit the game, all you need to do to play again is to run the game with the command above.
+7. Enjoy the program!
+It's important to note when you quit the program, all you need to do to start again is to run the game with the command above.
 As a reminder: `./run_kazoot.sh`

 ### Dependencies